The Potalaka of India: a Pilgrim’s Introduction.

 And when he was a Bodhisattva, as Agastya, best among yogins,

-the Bhagavat dwelt there itself, in that mountain of merit.
+the Bhagavat dwelt there itself, in the green mountain of merit.

 mahākālasya rūpeṇa dr̥śyate śikhare ’thavā |